Call for Abstracts

 Annual workshop of the Jean Monnet Module - 'Consumer and Market Law in the European Circular Economy'

-On July 15th 2025, the Department of Legal Sciences of the University of Udine (Italy) willhost a workshop on 'The European Union as a world leader in the transition tosustainability'.
-The workshop is one of the activities of the Jean Monnet Module 'Consumer and Market Law in the European Circular Economy', co-financed by the European Commission and organized in cooperation with a consortium including University of Essex (UK), De Montfort University (UK), University of West Timisoara (Romania), East Anglia University (UK), University of Rijeka (Croatia), University of Belgrade (Serbia) and University of Szeged (Hungary).
+Within the framework of the Jean Monnet Module "CoME CircLE" (2023-2026), the University of Udine (Italy) organizes the 19th Summer School on 'Consumer and Market Law in the European Circular Economy', in cooperation with a consortium of European universities, now including University of Essex (UK), Universitatea de Vest din Timisoara (Romania), East Anglia University (UK), University of Rijeka (Croatia), University of Belgrade (Serbia) and University of Szeged (Hungary).

 Should you have any question, please contact ip.europeanlaw.uniud@gmail.com.